Ellen White Investigation

 Celibacy in Marriage

-At one point Mrs. White even sent out a testimony admonishing Seventh-day Adventists who were already married to be celibate, although this obviously uninspired testimony was so controversial that it was quickly withdrawn:
+At one point Mrs. White even sent out a testimony admonishing Seventh-day Adventists who were already married to be celibate.
+This obviously uninspired testimony was so controversial that it was quickly withdrawn:

 The time is and has been for years, that the bringing of children into the world is more an occasion of grief than joy.....
 Satan controls these children, and the Lord has but little to do with them.
 The time has come when, in one sense, that they that have wives be as though they had none.24